Table of Contents

 Easing Your Sadness

 Write down any special times that come to mind.
-Bring all those memories to surface and do not store them away.
-Invite some of yours and your dog’s friends over and have a memorial service.
+Bring all those memories to the surface and do not store them away.
+Invite some of your and your dog’s friends over and have a memorial service.
 You can light candles, bring flowers, or even read a special poem.
 The healthy grieving process is important for people, and it helps to move forward.

 A memorial service among friends and family is a traditional way to honor the memory of your dog and bring healing and closure to your own feelings.
 Being with your friends during this time will help you through the process of healing and ease your sadness.

-Be sure to include your other pets in this process, as they too will need time to grieve and heal.
-Animals understand death and will miss their friend, saving a toy or blanket they can smell will allow them time to mourn.
+Be sure to include your other pets in this process, as they, too, will need time to grieve and heal.
+Animals understand death and will miss their friend; saving a toy or blanket they can smell will allow them time to mourn.

 Options After Dog Euthanasia

-You have a few option after dog euthanasia and some of them can depend on what is legal in your jurisdiction.
+You have a few options after dog euthanasia, and some of them can depend on what is legal in your jurisdiction.
 It’s probably hard to even think after your best friend has just passed, and the veterinarian is talking about what to do with your deceased pet.
 It's better to have made these arrangements prior to the procedure than after, as emotions will make it difficult to consider your options carefully.

-You'll have the option to either bury your dog, or have the dog cremated.
-In some states, it is legal to bury your pet in your backyard while other states prohibit it.
+You'll have the option to either bury your dog or have the dog cremated.
+In some states, it is legal to bury your pet in your backyard, while other states prohibit it.
 If you can't bury your pet in the backyard, you can do this at the pet cemetery.
 There are special pet caskets for dogs to bury your pooch in.